nebula-plugins/gradle-jakartaee-migration-plugin/README.md

 ## Features

-- Configures [capabilities](https://docs.gradle.org/current/userguide/component_capabilities.html) causing legacy and modern API artifacts of the EE specification to conflict
+- [Capabilities](https://docs.gradle.org/current/userguide/component_capabilities.html) to cause legacy and modern API artifacts of the EE specification to conflict
-- Configures [capabilities resolution](https://docs.gradle.org/current/userguide/dependency_capability_conflict.html) to resolve capability conflicts by selecting the artifact providing the highest specification version:
+- [Capabilities Resolution](https://docs.gradle.org/current/userguide/dependency_capability_conflict.html) to resolve those capability conflicts by selecting the artifact providing the highest specification version:
-    - Tomcat and GlassFish release versions, which use their own version scheme, are translated to specification version
-    - Bundle artifacts such as `org.apache.tomcat.embed:tomcat-embed-core` and `org.glassfish:jakarta.json` that contain both the EE API and implementation are preferred regardless of specification version provided
-- Configures [transforms](https://docs.gradle.org/current/userguide/artifact_transforms.html) to automate the migration of `javax` to `jakarta` packages for legacy artifacts, avoiding needing to fork or manage multiple release lines for these libraries
+- [Artifact Transforms](https://docs.gradle.org/current/userguide/artifact_transforms.html) to automate the migration of `javax` to `jakarta` packages for legacy artifacts, avoiding needing to fork or manage multiple release lines for these libraries
 - Compatible with Gradle 4.0 and later

 ### Capabilities